-The purpose of this section of the contract is to provide the FDOT with professional services for conducting needed traffic safety studies.
-The analysis and conceptual recommendations produced by the Consultant will provide valuable input into the development of traffic safety improvement projects to be included in the proposed safety program.
+The purpose of this section of the contract is to provide the DEPARTMENT with professional services for conducting needed traffic safety studies.
+The analysis and conceptual recommendations produced by the CONSULTANT will provide valuable input into the development of traffic safety improvement projects to be included in the proposed safety program.

 A major objective of this section of the contract is to obtain study results as expeditiously as possible while maintaining a high degree of thoroughness and professionalism.
 Independent study types have been identified and work tasks for each have been specified.

-The Consultant shall ensure that all tasks and studies requiring field activities are conducted professionally and in a manner that utilizes accepted safety methods and practices.
-The safety of the traveling public and the Consultant's field staff shall be an essential goal of each field study activity.
+The CONSULTANT shall ensure that all tasks and studies requiring field activities are conducted professionally and in a manner that uses accepted safety methods and practices.
+The safety of the traveling public and the CONSULTANT's field staff shall be an essential goal of each field study activity.
+The most current version of all MUTCD, MUTS, HSM, HCM, etc. will be used.

 Acronyms

 FHWA Federal Highway Administration

 HSIP Highway Safety Improvement Program

 MUTCD Manual on Uniform Traffic Control Devices

 MUTS Manual of Uniform Traffic Studies

 Published by the Florida DEPARTMENT of Transportation

 HCM Highway Capacity Manual

 HSM Highway Safety Manual

 RSA Road Safety Audit

 LAP Local Agency Program

 SRTS Safe Routes to School

 DPM Department Project Manager

 NCHRP National Cooperative Highway Research Program

 CTST Community Traffic Safety Team

 FC Foot Candles

 MOT Maintenance of Traffic

 SUE Subsurface Utility Engineering

 RRR Resurfacing, Restoration, Rehabilitation

+Special Computer Programs

+AASHTO

+The CONSULTANT shall be familiar and be able to operate the latest version of the following computer programs that would be required to conduct in the task assignments:

-AASHTO American Association of State Highway and Transportation Officials
+American Association of State Highway and Transportation Officials